-- except to the extent that the covered loan proceeds are used for nonauthorized purposes; - allows covered loans to be used for payroll costs, costs related to the continuation of group health care benefits during periods of paid sick, medical, or family leave, and insurance premiums, employee salaries, commissions, or similar compensations, mortgage payments, rent, utilities, and interest on any other debt obligations that were incurred before the covered period; - expands lender delegated loan approval authority for making covered loans to all 7(a) lenders to expedite PPP loan processing; - requires lenders, when evaluating borrower eligibility for a covered loan, to consider whether the borrower was in operation on February 15, 2020, had employees for whom the borrower paid salaries and payroll taxes, and paid independent contractors; - requires borrowers to, among other acknowledgements, - make a good faith certification that the covered loan is needed because of the uncertainty of current economic conditions and to support ongoing operations, and - acknowledge that the funds will be used to retain workers, maintain payroll, or make mortgage payments, lease payments, and utility payments; - requires lenders to provide "impacted borrowers" adversely affected by COVID-19 "complete payment deferment relief" on a covered PPP loan for not less than six months and not more than one year if the borrower was in operation on February 15, 2020, and has an application for a covered loan approved or pending approval on or after the date of enactment.
+- family leave, and insurance premiums, employee salaries, commissions, or similar compensations, mortgage payments, rent, utilities, and interest on any other debt obligations that were incurred before the covered period; - expanded lender delegated loan approval authority for making covered loans to all 7(a) lenders to expedite PPP loan processing; - required lenders, when evaluating borrower eligibility for a covered loan, to consider whether the borrower was in operation on February 15, 2020, had employees for whom the borrower paid salaries and payroll taxes, and paid independent contractors; - required borrowers to, among other acknowledgements, - make a good faith certification that the covered loan is needed because of the uncertainty of current economic conditions and to support ongoing operations, and - acknowledge that the funds will be used to retain workers, maintain payroll, or make mortgage payments, lease payments, and utility payments; - required lenders to provide "impacted borrowers" adversely affected by COVID-19 "complete payment deferment relief" on a covered PPP loan for not less than six months and not more than one year if the borrower was in operation on February 15, 2020, and has an application for a covered loan approved or pending approval on or after the date of enactment.
 The SBA announced that covered loan payments will be deferred for six months.
-However, interest will continue to accrue on these loans during the six-month deferment; 156 - presumes that each eligible recipient that applies for a PPP loan is an impacted borrower and authorizes the SBA Administrator to purchase covered loans sold on the secondary market so that affected borrowers may receive a deferral for not more than one year.
-The SBA has announced that the deferment relief on covered loans will be for six months; - provides for the forgiveness of covered loan amounts equal to the amount the borrower spent during an 8-week period after the loan's origination date on payroll costs, interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.
+However, interest continued to accrue on these loans during the six-month deferment; 147 - presumed that each eligible recipient that applies for a PPP loan is an impacted borrower and authorizes the SBA Administrator to purchase covered loans sold on the secondary market so that affected borrowers may receive a deferral for not more than one year.
+The SBA announced that the deferment relief on covered loans will be for six months; - provided for the forgiveness of covered loan amounts equal to the amount the borrower spent during an 8-week period after the loan's origination date on payroll costs, interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.
 The amount of loan forgiveness cannot exceed the covered loan's principal amount.
 The forgiveness is reduced proportionally by formulas related to the borrower's retention of full-time equivalent employees compared to the borrower's choice of either (1) the period beginning on February 15, 2019, and ending on June 30, 2019, or (2) January 1, 2020, and February 29, 2020; and by the amount of any reduction in pay of any employee beyond 25% of their salary or wages during the most recent full quarter before the covered period.
-157 Borrowers that re-hire workers previously laid off will not be penalized for having a reduced payroll at the beginning of the period.
-Cancelled debt resulting from loan forgiveness would not be included in the borrower's taxable federal income;
+He Borrowers that re-hire workers previously laid off are not penalized for having a reduced payroll at the

-According to the bill text, "complete deferment relief" includes payment of principal, interest, and fees.
-SBA, "Business Loan Program Temporary Changes; Paycheck Protection Program," 85 Federal Register 20813, April 15, 2020.
+146 According to the bill text, "complete deferment relief" includes payment of principal, interest, and fees.

+147 SBA, "Business Loan Program Temporary Changes; Paycheck Protection Program," 85 Federal Register 20813, April 15, 2020.